Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 That these options were on the table demonstrates how disconnected the people of the West felt from the rest of the country, and why they resorted to such violent measures.

-He summoned the United States Army and set it on the people for the first time in the new nation’s history.
+He summoned the United States Army and set it on the people for the first time in American history.

 Turns out this delegation didn’t present peace terms that could be discussed.
 It dictated them.
 Each town was instructed to pass a resolution — in public referendum — showing a commitment to ending all violence and complying with the laws of the United States government.
 In doing this, the government would generously provide them with amnesty for all the trouble they’d caused in the previous three years.